ljoycewright/Gas-Electric-Usage/README.md

 ## Milestones

-- Import CSV file as datasource with Jupyter Notebook.
+- Import CSV file as datasource with Jupyter Notebook
-- Create database from CSV file with SQLite3.
+- Create database from CSV file with SQLite3
-- Cleanup and aggregate data using SQLite3 and Pandas.
+- Cleanup and aggregate data using SQLite3 and Pandas
-- Visualize data in line, bar and scatter charts with Matplotlib.
+- Visualize data in line, bar and scatter charts with Matplotlib